irvingleonard/ldap3_directories/README.md

 ### Examples

-Instantiating an `IPADirectory`, servers could be a single server IP/DNS_name or a list of them, base_dn will be the DN pointing to the root of the directory:
+Instantiating an `IPADirectory`
 ```
 import ldap3_directories.freeipa

+servers = 'freeipa.example.com'	#servers could be a single server as a string
+servers = 'freeipa0.example.com freeipa1.example.com'	#servers could be a space separated list as a string
+servers = ('freeipa0.example.com', 'freeipa1.example.com')	#servers could be an iterator containing the servers as strings

+base_dn = 'dc=mydir,dc=example,dc=com'	#base_dn will be the root of your directory

 freeipa = ldap3_directories.freeipa.IPADirectory(servers, base_dn, username, password)
 ```